Emotional Intelligence

 - The ability to understand and directing emotions effectively.

-- It includes self-awareness, self-management as well as social awareness and relationship management.
+- It includes self-awareness, self-management social awareness, managing relationships.

-- Emotional intelligence is crucial for making decisions, relationships, communication, and leadership.
+- Emotional intelligence is crucial for decisions, communication, relationships and leadership.

 Additional Information